meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

-My result is that computing the sum completes 158 times faster when using `std::vector`.[^flags]  Some of this difference can be attributed to space overhead of the linked list and the added indirection, but the more cache-friendly memory access pattern of `std::vector` is decisive:  using `std::list` as in this example means random memory access.
+My result is that computing the sum completes 158 times faster when using `std::vector`.[^flags]  Some of this difference can be attributed to space overhead of the linked list and the added indirection, but the more cache-friendly memory access pattern of `std::vector` is key: using `std::list` as in this example means random memory access.

 [^flags]: I used GCC 6.3.1 with `-O3` and `-march=native`.